Mediation on courts

 Judicial mediation network

 In Hungary's most relevant courts, so approximately in 70 major Hungarian courts, there are more than 130 officers of the court and judges who attend in the judicial mediation procedures.

-Agreements were established by the parties in about half of the mediation procedures conducted by court mediators.
+Agreements were established by the parties more than half of the mediation procedures conducted by court mediators.

 Last year's statistics also show that the process or a part of it is solved with an agreement at least in the case of every third mandatory court mediation.

 From 2013 to the end of 2017 more than 400 judges and officers of the court earned a certificate in the accredited mediator training (60 hours, 6 days).